thebkv/bkv/ruth01.md

 **MSFR:** Naomi's husband and head of the household that leaves Bethlehem during famine.

-**BKV:** His name has an intriguing canonical resonance because Ruth begins during Judges, when Israel has no human king, and ends with David.
-The text does not explicitly develop this wordplay, so the connection should remain secondary.
+**BKV:** His name has a possible secondary resonance in a book set during Judges and ending with David, but Ruth does not explicitly build its argument upon that wordplay.

 ---

 ### Naomi — נָעֳמִי / No'omi

-**Meaning:** Pleasant, pleasantness, or my pleasantness.
+**Meaning:** Pleasantness, pleasant, or my pleasantness.

-**MSFR:** Israelite widow whose household is emptied in Moab and who initiates the return to Bethlehem.
+**MSFR:** Israelite widow who loses her husband and sons in Moab, hears that bread has returned to Bethlehem, and initiates the journey home.

-**BKV:** Naomi herself activates the meaning of her name by rejecting it:

-> “Call me not Naomi.”

-Her movement from Naomi to Mara describes how she presently understands her life.

-The rest of Ruth will test whether Mara is the final name of her story.
+**BKV:** Naomi herself activates the contrast in her name by asking to be called Mara.
+Her movement through the book will test whether bitterness is the final interpretation of her life.

 ---